Termite Damage & Home Insurance: Why It's Not Covered

 Does homeowners insurance ever cover termite damage?

-No — in virtually all cases, standard homeowners insurance excludes termite damage.
+No. In virtually all cases in 2026, standard homeowners insurance excludes termite damage, and no major carrier has added it as a covered peril.
 The rare exception is if termites cause a secondary covered peril, such as a house fire from chewed electrical wiring, where the fire damage itself (not the termite damage) may be covered.
 Another narrow exception involves sudden structural collapse from hidden termite damage the homeowner was unaware of, though this is heavily scrutinized by adjusters and rarely paid out.

 What is a termite bond and is it worth it?

 A termite bond is a legal contract between you and a pest control company, often backed by a third-party surety bond provider.
-Annual renewal fees run $100 – $300, and initial setup averages around $1,500.
-For homeowners in high-risk areas, a repair bond — which covers both retreatment and new structural damage — is generally well worth the cost compared to the potential for $5,000 – $30,000+ in uncovered repair bills.
+In 2026, basic annual renewals run $150 to $300, while premium repair-inclusive plans generally cost $300 to $500 (up to $700 in high-risk regions), with an initial bond averaging around $1,500.
+For homeowners in high-risk areas, a repair bond is generally well worth the cost compared to the potential for $5,000 to $37,500+ in uncovered repair bills.

 How much does termite damage repair cost on average?